Felicity Dahl

 Dame Felicity Ann Dahl (born 12 December 1938) is the widow of the author Roald Dahl.
 She was previously married to Charles Reginald Hugh Crosland.
 The quietly spoken Dahl gave a rare interview in November 2008 to publicise the inaugural Roald Dahl Funny Prize and reflect on her years with the late author.

 Early life

 In December 1938, Felicity D'Abreu was born in Llandaff, a district in the north of Cardiff, in Wales.
 It was the birthplace of her future husband Roald Dahl in 1916.

-She is the daughter of Dr. Alphonsus D'Abreu and Elizabeth Throckmorton (granddaughter of Sir Richard Charles Acton Throckmorton, 10th Baronet) and the niece of Lt.-Col. Francis D'Abreu who was married to Margaret Bowes-Lyon, the first cousin of the Queen Mother.
+She is the daughter of Dr. Alphonsus D'Abreu and Elizabeth Throckmorton (granddaughter of Sir Richard Charles Acton Throckmorton, 10th Baronet) and the niece of Lt.-Col. Francis D'Abreu who was married to Margaret Bowes-Lyon, the first cousin of Queen Elizabeth the Queen Mother.

 Career

 Film production

 Dahl served as producer of the 1996 film Matilda and was executive producer of the 2005 film Charlie and the Chocolate Factory.
 Her three preferred choices for the role of Willy Wonka in the film were Eddie Izzard, David Walliams and Dustin Hoffman, but she heartily approved of the casting of Johnny Depp.

 Her name "Liccy Dahl" was used as inspiration for the doll owned by Miss Honey in the 1996 Matilda film adaptation.